Kier Group: 2022–2026: Return to profitability

+In the year to 30 June 2026, group turnover increased to £4,393m and pre-tax profits rose to £83.8m led by Kier's construction and infrastructure operations.
+Kier announced it was withdrawing from property investment to focus on infrastructure and construction operations.
+The property business generated revenue of £63m in the year to June 2026.

 Operations

 From August 2021, the UK company has had four regional divisions (London, South & Strategic Projects; Midlands & Eastern; Western & Wales; North & Scotland), plus Kier Places (housing maintenance and facilities management).

 Major projects

 Projects involving the company have included Highpoint I completed in 1935, the M2 Medway Bridge, Kent completed in 1963, the North Terminal at Gatwick Airport completed in 1988, the Lesotho Highlands Water Project completed in 1998, Hairmyres Hospital completed in 2001, High Speed 1 completed in 2007, the Castlepoint shopping centre in Bournemouth in 2003, the UK Supreme Court in London completed in 2009 and Snowhill Phase 2 in Birmingham completed in 2009.

 Kier Group is also involved in HS2 lots C2 and C3, working as part of a joint venture with Eiffage, due to complete in 2031.

 Kier Group have also started construction on a new prison in Glasgow which is to replace HMP Barlinnie; the project is expected to be complete by 2028.